 Debt Service-Unvoted Debt

-The City currently has $17.5 million in debt obligations with a very healthy investment grade bond rating of Aa1.
+The City currently has $13.5 million in debt obligations with a very healthy investment grade bond rating of Aa1.
 Continued attention will be given to discerning the type of debt and its timing in order to maintain the City’s healthy financial position.
 The City’s financial position is largely dependent on maintaining adequate reserves for operations and debt capacity.
-The 2020 Capital Improvement Budget does not contain any additional debt.
-In years 2021 through 2024, approximately $15.4 million in debt is anticipated.
+The 2022-2026 Capital Improvement Budget contains $18.4 million in additional debt within the Water and Sewer funds.
+In 2022, approximately $12.8 million in debt is anticipated, all within the Water and Sewer funds for a new water tower, automatic meter reading project, and distribution system improvements.
 An evaluation of the necessity for debt is performed each time a debt issuance is considered.
 The City had two debt issuances set to conclude during this program, one in 2021 and another in 2023.
 Staff will continue to monitor the outstanding debt for all operations, taking into consideration the anticipated near-term capital needs.
 Council will be advised regarding appropriate recommended actions as new or refunding opportunities become available.

 The 2022-2026 Capital Improvement Program represents a proactive approach to capital investment/reinvestment on the part of the City of Fairfield.
 The Capital Improvement Program exemplifies the strong emphasis that the City has historically placed on providing quality infrastructure as a means of sustaining effective public/private partnerships and service levels within the community.
 We appreciate the continuing support of the City’s elected officials working with staff in this endeavor.